NCEAS/metacat/docs/user/metacat/source/install.rst

     sudo ufw status

-6. Add New Allowed Solr Path
+6. Add New Allowed Solr Path and Solr Home

 Add a new line for the ``SOLR_OPTS`` variable in the environment specific include file (e.g. ``/etc/default/solr.in.sh``) with the path to Metacat: